 The Center for Southeast Asian Studies organizes a weekly lecture forum on Southeast Asia.
 A wide range of topics are presented by invited guest lecturers from the U.S. and abroad, as well as by UW-Madison faculty, graduate students, and community members.
 Lectures are every Friday from 12:00 pm – 1:30 pm, and alumni, friends, and the public are always invited to attend.

-Currently, the Fall 2021 Friday Forum Series format will be primarily in-person.
+Currently, the Fall 2022 Friday Forum Series format will be primarily in-person.
+Exceptions are noted for talks where relevant.
 The Center for Southeast Asian Studies is closely following all Dane County and UW-Madison guidance regarding Covid-19, and will provide ongoing updates on this page.
-Recordings of lectures will be available dependent on speaker preference, find them on our Youtube here.
-Live-stream options may also be available; more information coming soon.
+Recordings of lectures will be available dependent on speaker preference.
+Find them on our Youtube channel here.

 Visit our Events Calendar for more information on each talk.